 - Baking powder.
 Helps the pancakes to rise.

-- Milk.
+- Plant-based milk.
 I used unsweetened almond milk but any milk works.

 - Maple syrup.
 Adds sweetness.

 How to make buckwheat pancakes

 In just 4 easy steps, you’ll have these delicious buckwheat pancakes on your breakfast plate:

 Step 1: Combine the dry ingredients

 Get a large mixing bowl and add in all-purpose flour, buckwheat flour, and baking powder, and using a whisk, mix them till they are evenly combined.

 In a separate bowl, add the flaxseed meal, milk, and maple syrup, and whisk until well combined.
 Leave for a few minutes to allow the flaxseed to thicken.
 Now gradually add the mixed flour to your mixture while stirring to avoid forming lumps.
 Whisk it till it is finely blended.
 Let the mixture rest for 5 minutes allowing the ingredients to react.

 Step 3: Prepare your pan and cook the pancakes